lupyuen/lupyuen.github.io/src/ci3.md

 _Everything is hunky dory?_

+Depending on a Single Provider for Continuous Integration is a terrible thing.
 We got plenty more to do...

 - Become more resilient and self-sufficient with [__Our Own Build Farm__](https://lupyuen.codeberg.page/articles/ci2.html)